THE FUTURE OF MEMBERSHIP

 Since 2015, the New Citizenship Project has been working with membership organisations on a shared inquiry; to explore a future of membership focused primarily on participation in purpose, not transactions and benefits.

 We published the findings from our early work in the 'Future of Membership' report in 2016.
 The report brings together the process and outputs, and shares the model we have developed together to help other organisations explore a path towards participatory membership.
 Since then, we have been exploring what Participatory Membership means for organisations of all shapes and sizes, with over seventy organisations working with our principles of Participatory Membership.

-to express an interest.
+to express an interest in future training opportunities.

 Our intention right from the start was to work together to create a set of tools that any organisations could use to start their own journey towards Participatory Membership.
 If you want to unleash the full potential of your membership base, and spark energy, ideas and enthusiasm in your organisation along the way, start here.